Christopher-Cudiamat/js_challenge_jagaad_Christopher-Cudiamat/my-app/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

+## How to deploy production ready Docker container of the app

+1. type the "npm run build" command in the terminal to build the react project.

+2. type this command "docker build -f Dockerfile.prod -t sample:prod ." to build and tag the Docker image.

+**Note <sample:prod> is any name you want for your Docker image and must be in lower case**

+3. Spin up the container with this command "run -it --rm -p 1337:80 sample:prod".

+4. Navigate to http://localhost:1337/ in your browser to view the app.